ZephyrTransport/governance/DRAFT bylaws.md

 Special meetings of the members shall be held when directed by the Board of Directors, or when requested in writing by not less than ten percent (10%) of all members entitled to vote at the meeting.
 The call for the meeting shall be issued by the Secretary, unless the Board of Directors or members requesting the meeting shall designate another person to do so.

 #### Section 3.4. *Notice*.
 Written notice stating the place, date and hour of the meeting and, in the case of a special meeting, the purpose or purposes for which the meeting is called, shall be delivered not less than ten (10) nor more than sixty (60) days before the date of the meeting, by email.
+All meetings of a quorum of members shall be noticed on the corporation's website.

 Notwithstanding the above paragraph, the corporation shall not be required to give notice of a members' meeting to any member to whom notice of two consecutive annual meetings, and all notices of meetings or of the taking of action by written consent without a meeting to such member during the period between such two consecutive annual meetings, have been sent under the procedures outlined above and have been returned undeliverable.
 Any action or meeting which shall be taken or held without notice to such member shall have the same force and effect as if such notice had been duly given.
 If any such member delivers to the corporation a written notice setting forth his or her then current address, the requirement that notice be given to such member shall be reinstated.